spiker00t/ctf-writeups/2024/fcsc/ptsd/README.md

 }
 ```

-During this phase, for each registered client, the server sends the encrypted message "PULLPULL" (function `send_pullpull`) and waits for the client to send back an encrypted ACK (namely, an encrypted message containing the byte "01").
-After checking each clients' health, the server resumes to status 5.
+During this phase, for each registered client, the server sends the
+encrypted message "PULLPULL" (function `send_pullpull`) and waits for
+the client to send back an encrypted ACK (namely, an encrypted message
+containing the byte "01").
+After checking each clients' health, the
+server resumes to status 5.

+What prevents us from answering to client 5 health check is that we do
+not know the AES key for client 5.
+Indeed, we cannot respond to the
+server with valid encrypted messages.
+We can check for classical
+crypto vulnerabilities, such as a nonce reuse, but this direction do
+not leads anywhere.

-When the server receives a packet, it checks that the value of the packet counter in the packet is greater than the current server-side counter value.
-Since the packet counter of the client 5 is equal to 0x40 according to `keys.db`, we cannot simply send back the logged packets from `records.txt`, because their packet counter is lower.
+In addition, when the server receives a packet, it checks that the
+value of the packet counter in the packet is greater than the current
+server-side counter value.
+Since the packet counter of the client 5 is
+equal to 0x40 according to `keys.db`, we cannot simply send back the
+logged packets from `records.txt`, because their packet counter is
+lower.
 This should in theory prevent replay attacks.

 ```c
 if ( *(_WORD *)(key + 3) < *((_WORD *)packet + 1) )